ablaom/MachineLearningInJulia2020/tutorials.md

 fit!(mach, rows=train, verbosity=2)
 ```

-However, change the regularization parameter and training will
+However, change any other parameter and training will restart from
-restart from scratch:
+scratch:

 ```@example tutorials
 model.lambda = 0.001